DoTheEvo/ANGRYsearch/README.md

 * previous versions used data from the linux "locate" command, now the data are gathered by python itself
 * it's slower, but allows to differentiate between file vs directory, and more in the future

-### Install scandir for much faster indexing of your drives
+### Install scandir for much faster indexing of your drives:

-* scandir will be part of python 3.5 by default but we are not there yet
+scandir will be part of python 3.5 by default but we are not there yet, so heres how to install it

 * get python-pip, its a package manager for python
-  * for arch: `sudo pacman -S python-pip`
   * for ubuntu based distros: `sudo apt-get install python3-pip`
   * for fedora and such: `yum -y install python3-pip`
 * then install scandir through pip